openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/tls_for_services.rst

 The usual case for a RESTful service will be the first option.
 HAProxy will do TLS termination, listening on the cloud's VIPs, and will then forward the request to your service trying to access it via the node's internal network interface (not the VIP).
-So for this case, your service should be serving a TLS certificate with the nodes' interface as the SAN.
+So for this case (#1), your service should be serving a TLS certificate with the nodes' interface as the SAN.
 RabbitMQ has a similar situation even if it's not proxied by HAProxy.
 Services try to access the RabbitMQ cluster through the individual nodes, so each broker server has a certificate with the node's hostname for a specific network interface as the